Sjoerd Kuyper

-Sjoerd Kuyper (born March 6, 1952, Amsterdam) is a Dutch poet and author known for his work in adult, children, and young adult literature as well as his work in theatre, television series, screenplays and lyrics.
+Sjoerd Kuyper (6 March 1952 – 22 September 2026) was a Dutch poet and author known for his work in adult, children, and young adult literature as well as his work in theatre, television series, screenplays and lyrics.
 His best-known works are the film The Pocket-knife (Het Zakmes), the series of books about the toddler Robin, the poem Mensen met koffers (People with Suitcases), the lyrics Hallo wereld (Hello World) and the youth novels Hotel De Grote L (The Big L Hotel) and Bizar (Bizarre).
 His books have been published in fifteen countries.
-He has won, among other things, six Zilveren Griffels and a Gouden Griffel for Robin en God (Robin and God).
-In 2012 he was awarded the Theo Thijssen Prijs award for his entire oeuvre, and in 2014 he was appointed Officier in the Orde van Oranje-Nassau for his merits in Dutch literature at home and abroad.
+He won, among other things, six Zilveren Griffels and a Gouden Griffel for Robin en God (Robin and God).
+In 2012 he was awarded the Theo Thijssen Prijs award for his entire oeuvre, and in 2014 he was appointed Officer in the Orde van Oranje-Nassau for his merits in Dutch literature at home and abroad.

-Youth
+Early life

-Sjoerd Kuyper was born on March 6, 1952 in Amsterdam.
+Sjoerd Kuyper was born in Amsterdam on 6 March 1952.
 At two years old, he moved with his parents to Berkhout, near Hoorn, where his father became a teacher.
 Kuyper has described the seven years he spent there in his series of books about the toddler Robin.
 In 1956, his sister Trudy was born.

 In 1961, the family moved to Oostvoorne, on the South Holland islands, where one year later, on Kuyper's tenth birthday, his brother Hans was born.
 In Oostvoorne, Kuyper, who was thirteen years old, started writing stories inspired by Jules Verne, as well as poetry.
 He attended the Hogere Burgerschool (HBS) in Brielle and published in the school newspaper, of which he was also an editor.

 In 1967 the family moved to Winkel, North Holland and Kuyper attended the HBS in Schagen.
 In Winkel he and his friends started a publishing house, Walpurgisnacht, which brought stencilled books with their own work to the market.
 In that period, Kuyper published a story in Het Noordhollands Dagblad and a poem in De Groene Amsterdammer.
 A poem he had published in the school newspaper was included in the national anthology een 10 voor tieners (a 10 for the teenagers), and he wrote a song, "De NAVO Blues" (The NATO Blues), which he sang with friends in the TV programme Dit is het begin (this is the beginning).
 In 1969 he passed the HBS-A exam and left for Amsterdam to study philosophy.

 In Amsterdam he met the young poets Hans Clavin, Robert Paul Flipse, Peter Nijmeijer and Hans van Weely.
 Together with Leo Bankersen as the designer they started the Fizz-Subvers Press.
 Initially only their own work was published, but later collections of Bert Schierbeek, Sybren Polet, Guus Luijters and Ben Borgart were also published, as well as translations by Dadaist and surrealist poets.
-On July 11, 1970, Kuyper met Margje Burger in the Alkmaarder Hout, where he read poetry during the interval of a pop concert.
+On 11 July 1970, Kuyper met Margje Burger in the Alkmaarder Hout, where he read poetry during the interval of a pop concert.
 They have been together ever since.